 This vegetarian French onion soup recipe is made with perfectly caramelized onions and a few other simple ingredients.
-It’s full of flavor and one of the coziest cool-weather meals around!
+It’s one of the coziest cool-weather meals around!

 How to Caramelize Onions